 To Sum Up

-SEO Copywriting Checklist is a list of best practices for writing content for search engines.
+SEO Copywriting Checklist lists best practices for writing content for search engines.

-But it still wouldn’t hurt if you spent some time going over this checklist before publishing your work.
+But it still wouldn’t hurt if you reviewed this checklist before publishing your work.

 That’s it from me.